 Little Chef's most famous souvenir were the red lollipops which were provided to children (and like-minded adults) after every meal.
 A special, yellow edition was briefly produced.
 Other products would be available in the retail shop.

-Slogans have included "you can trust Little Chef", "unsurpassable", "we get it right", "the better place to stop", "a Little Chef goes a long way" and "Little Chef; big choice".
+Slogans have included "you can trust Little Chef", "unsurpassable", "turn left; we get it right", "the better place to stop", "a Little Chef goes a long way" and "Little Chef; big choice".

 These days, a lot of Little Chef memorabilia can be purchased second-hand online.
 Due to their new owners' desire to convert the estate quickly, even furniture would turn up on online auction sites.